Makawao Photos

 Makawao, Maui

-Makawao is an agricultural and ranching community located on the slopes of Mt.
-Haleakala at 1,639 feet (500 m) above sea level.
-Considered the hub of upcountry Maui, this 4.7-square mile (12 square kilometer) rustic town has the charm of the Wild West.
-The town has ranches, cowboy-themed stores, boutiques, cafes, restaurants, steak houses and celebrates the 4th of July by hosting rodeos.
-Considered the art center of Hawaii, Makawao abounds with galleries and art exhibitions, as well as art classes and workshops.
-Makawao has a cattle herding history that runs as far back as the early 1800s.
-In 1793, the very first cattle was shipped from California to Hawaii as Captain George Vancouver’s gift to King Kamehameha I. In 1803, Richard Cleveland brought horses as a gift to the Hawaiian king.
-Seventeen years later, the numbers of wild cattle was excessive numbers, and they were hunted.
-The tallow and meat were traded locally and internationally, and hence this was the beginning of cattle-hunting industry.
+Makawao is an agricultural and ranching community located on the northwest slope of Mt.
+Haleakala at 1,578 feet (481 m) above sea level.
+Considered the hub of upcountry Maui, this rustic town has an atmosphere resembling the Wild West.
+Makawao has ranches, cowboy-themed stores, boutiques, cafés, restaurants, steak houses and celebrates the 4th of July by hosting rodeos.
+Considered the art center of Hawaii, Makawao features galleries and art exhibitions, as well as art classes and workshops.

 Makawao Overview

-• Agricultural and ranching community located on the slopes of Mt.
-Haleakala
+• Agricultural and ranching community in upcountry Maui

 • Considered the art center of Hawaii